nehemya123/nehemya123/README.md

 **Keep learning, keep building, keep growing.**

-🎓 Junior @ University of Minnesota Twin Cities
+🎓 senior @ University of Minnesota Twin Cities
 B.S. in Computer Science, Minor in Management of Technology (MOT) (Expected May 2027) 🚀 Aspiring software developer with interests in game development, programming, and technology